inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/uow.md

 **When not to use?**

-If you're not changing the database state there's no need to use the unit of work.
-Examples include:
+If you're not changing the database state there's no need to use a Unit of Work.
+Examples when not to use include:

 - Reading a record
-- Search for records
+- Searching for records
-- Reindex all records - because there's no database transaction involved, and the method is also not intended to be grouped together with multiple other state changing service calls there's no need to use the unit of work.
+- Reindexing all records - because there is no database transaction involved, and the method is also not intended to be grouped together with multiple other state changing service calls

 **How to group multiple service calls?**